Fibroid

 Hysteroscopy

-In this procedure, the gynecologist removes through the vagina a fibroid that is in the uterus or bulging in the uterine cavity.
+In this procedure, the gynecologist removes a fibroid located in the uterus or bulging in the uterine cavity through the vagina.
 He or she will use a viewing tube.
 For this operation, you will be under anesthesia or receive an epidural.

 Embolization

-During the embolization, treatment blood vessels leading to the fibroids are closed by filling them with small particles.
-These blood vessels are reached by moving a catheter via a vein of the groin all the way up to the fibroids, which is all visualized by real-time angiography.
-Because the fibroids now no longer receive blood, cell dead of the fibroid tissue will take place.
+During an embolization treatment, blood vessels leading to the fibroid are closed by filling them with small particles.
+These blood vessels are reached by moving a catheter via a vein of the groin all the way up to the uterine fibroids, which is all visualized by real-time angiography.
+Because the uterine fibroids now no longer receive blood, cell dead of the fibroid tissue will take place.
 Embolization is performed in the X-ray department by a radiologist.

-If the fibroid is on the outside of the uterus or in the wall of the uterus, the gynecologist can peel out the fibroid.
-This is called a fibroid surgery or myomectomy.
-A fibroid surgery can be done through laparoscopy or laparotomy.
+If the fibroid is on the outside of the uterus or in the wall of the uterus, the gynecologist can surgically peel out the fibroid.
+This is called a surgical removal of a fibroid or myomectomy.
+A surgical removal of a fibroid can be done through laparoscopy or laparotomy.
 This treatment preserves the uterus itself.
 However, after fibroid surgery, adhesions may form in the cavity of the uterus, which may make it difficult to conceive.
-If the uterus is opened during the fibroid surgery, the gynecologist will recommend a C-section for possible pregnancy.
+If the uterus is opened during the surgical removal of the fibroid, the gynecologist will recommend a C-section for future pregnancy.

 Sometimes complete removal of the uterus is the best solution for the complaints.
-This is called uterine surgery or hysterectomy.
+This is called surgical removal of the uterus or hysterectomy.
 This eliminates the blood loss; the effect on abdominal or back pain is less predictable.
 The uterus can sometimes be removed through the vagina, but in fibroids, this is usually done through the abdomen.
 This can be performed by means of laparoscopy or laparotomy.
 In principle, the ovaries and fallopian tubes remain in the abdomen.
 Fibroids cannot grow back after the uterus has been removed.
-Therefore, uterine surgery is seen as the most definitive treatment.
+Therefore, the surgical removal of the uterus is seen as the most definitive treatment.

 MR-HIFU